warrieka/Ortho_Colorization/README.md

 I used the script [pretrain_unet.py](pretrain_unet.py).

-Train
+Run `python .\pretrain_unet.py` with the following options:

+    -h, --help              Show this help message and exit --imsize IMSIZE         The size the input image will be resize to.
+    --epochs EPOCHS         The number of epochs to train for.
+    --train_size TRAIN_SIZE
+                            The number of images to load from the training data --lr LR                 Learing rate of the generator.
+    --dataset DATASET       Input traindata in Apache feather/arrow format.
+    --dataset_path_field DATASET_PATH_FIELD
+                            Fieldname to the path to the image.
+    --dataset_weight_field DATASET_WEIGHT_FIELD
+                            Fieldname to the weight of the image --output_pretrained_weights OUTPUT_PRETRAINED_WEIGHTS
+                            File that contains the pretrained weights.
+    --architecture ARCHITECTURE
+                            The architecture of the UNET, for example "resnet18"

+Training
 ------

-The trainingscript select images from a apache Arrow-file in a weigthed fashion. <br>
-To reduce memory use I use Half-precision floating-point tensors and I also use [Huggingface accelerate][5] to speed up training.
-This also allows us to train on multiple GPU's.

-To train for production you can use `accelerate launch .\trainWeigthed.py` to run the script with these options:
+To train for production you can use `python .\trainWeigthed.py` to run the script with these options:

     -h, --help               show this help message and exit.
     --imsize IMSIZE          The size the input image will be resize to.